-Doctors, physicians and prescribing medical professionals prescribe opioid painkillers like hydrocodone and oxycodone to help treat severe or chronic pain, but the truth is that the risk of addiction for these types of painkillers is high.
-However, there are effective painkillers available that do not include opioids.
+Doctors, physicians and prescribing medical professionals prescribe opioid or narcotic painkillers like hydrocodone and oxycodone to help treat severe or chronic pain, but the truth is that the risk of addiction for these types of painkillers is high.
+However, there are effective painkillers available that are non-narcotic.
 Talk with your prescribing medical professional about whether you should consider alternatives available to you and your family.